Creating To Do Lists In WordPress

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …
+If you are running a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …

-For more information about using this WordPress plugin, visit this site: WordPress Post Planner
+Go here to learn more about using this plugin: WordPress Post Planner

-When you have finished configuring your plugin options, remember to click the ‘Save Changes’ button …
+After you are done configuring your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-This screen lets you customize your To-Do lists, assign to-do tasks to other users and perform database maintenance tasks.
+This screen lets you customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List